fastify/fastify-vite/README.md

 }
 ```

+## ⁂

-#### You can consider **`fastify-vite`** a **microframework for building frameworks**.
-With configuration functions hooking into every step of the setup process, you can easily implement advanced automation for a number of scenarios, for example, collecting a Next-like `getServerSideProps()` function from every route component and registering an associated payload API endpoint for every route through `createRoute()`.
+You can consider **`fastify-vite`** a **microframework for building frameworks**.
+With configuration functions hooking into every step of the setup process, you can easily implement advanced automation for a number of scenarios.

+For example, collecting a Next-like `getServerSideProps()` function from every route component and registering an associated payload API endpoint for every route through `createRoute()`.
 In fact, this is one of many others examples planned to demonstrate **`fastify-vite`**'s power.

 ## License